-The pier and mooring buoys have existed for many years at this location.
-The topography is steep with large boulders, making the shoreline inaccessible to pedestrians in this area.
-The pier is built on pilings and public access for pedestrians and lake-related activities are available at varying water levels underneath the pier within the Public Trust easement.
-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The joint-use pier, boathouse with boat lift, and four mooring buoys have existed for many years at these locations.
+The topography is sandy and flat, making the shoreline accessible to pedestrians in this area.
+The pier is built on pilings, and public access for pedestrians and lake-related activities are available at varying water levels underneath the pier within the Public Trust Easement.

-The pier and two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The joint-use pier, boathouse with boat lift, and four mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust Land.
 (Pub.
 Resources Code, § 6503.5.)